-6.9.3.5 Technical
+The current version can be found on the VSIR website victoriansir.org.au

-- (a) The customer's alternative supply shall be installed in accordance with AS/NZS 3000 and the following requirements: - (i) Only to provide supply to installations connected to one point of supply; and - (ii) Not to be connected as a supply source to the distribution network - (b) Earthing arrangement shall comply with AS/NZS 3000 and AS/NZS 3010. - (c) Isolation devices shall comply with AS/NZS 3000 and AS/NZS 3010 - (d) Labelling shall comply with AS/NZS 3000 and AS/NZS 3010

-6.9.3.6 Embedded Generator (Supplementary Supply)

-6.9.3.7 Inverter Energy Systems
+6.9.3.5 Technical (a) The customer's alternative supply shall be installed in accordance with AS/NZS 3000 and the following requirements: (i) Only to provide supply to installations connected to one point of supply; and (ii) Not to be connected as a supply source to the distribution network (b) Earthing arrangement shall comply with AS/NZS 3000 and AS/NZS 3010.
+A2 (c) Isolation devices shall comply with AS/NZS 3000 and AS/NZS 3010 (d) Labelling shall comply with AS/NZS 3000 and AS/NZS 3010 6.9.3.6 Embedded Generator (Supplementary Supply) 6.9.3.7 Inverter Energy Systems 6.9.3.8 Notification In some situations, the distribution network may not support generators above a certain size without modification or upgrade to the network.

-6.9.3.8 Notification

-In some situations, the distribution network may not support generators above a certain size without modification or upgrade to the network.
 Each Distributor may assess generators above a certain size.
 The size over which an assessment is required may vary between Distributors.

-6.9.3.9 Technical

-6.9.3.10 Product

-All inverters shall comply with the requirements of AS/NZS 4777.2 and be listed on the Clean Energy Councils list of approved inverters at the time of installation.

-6.9.3.11 Inverter Protection Settings

-The inverter voltage and frequency protection settings shall comply with the requirements of AS/NZS 4777.2

-6.9.3.12 Installation

-For inverter energy systems (IES) up to or equal to 200 kVA for the injection of electrical power to an electrical installation connected to the grid at low voltage shall comply with the requirements of AS/NZS 4777.1

-For inverters energy systems greater than 200 kVA the requirements of AS/NZS 4777.1 should be followed.

-6.9.3.13 Isolation

-Isolation devices shall comply with AS/NZS 3000 and AS/NZS 4777.

-6.9.3.14 Control and Protection

-Requirements for inverter integrated protection and central protection shall apply as per AS/NZS 4777.1 Central protection shall be located at the main switchboard or adjacent to the main switchboard as agreed by the Distributor.

-6.9.4.15 Voltage Rise Requirements

-Voltage rise from the Inverter terminals to the point of supply shall comply with the requirements of AS/NZS 4777.1

-The following points shall be considered when calculating the voltage rise:
+A3 If the Inverter Energy System is installed within and Embedded Network an application for approval to the Embedded Network Manager is required prior to installation.
+1 6.9.3.9 Technical 6.9.3.10 Product All inverters shall comply with the requirements of AS/NZS 4777.2 and be listed on the Clean Energy Councils list of approved inverters at the time of installation.
+6.9.3.11 Inverter Protection Settings The inverter voltage and frequency protection settings shall comply with the requirements of AS/NZS 4777.2 6.9.3.12 Installation For inverter energy systems (IES) up to or equal to 200 kVA for the injection of electrical power to an electrical installation connected to the grid at low voltage shall comply with the requirements of AS/NZS 4777.1 For inverters energy systems greater than 200 kVA the requirements of AS/NZS 4777.1 should be followed.
+6.9.3.13 Isolation Isolation devices shall comply with AS/NZS 3000 and AS/NZS 4777.
+6.9.3.14 Control and Protection A2 Requirements for inverter integrated protection and central protection shall apply as per AS/NZS 4777.1 Central protection shall be located at the main switchboard or adjacent to the main switchboard as agreed by the Distributor.
+6.9.4.15 Voltage Rise Requirements Voltage rise from the Inverter terminals to the point of supply shall comply with the requirements of AS/NZS 4777.1 The following points shall be considered when calculating the voltage rise: (a) Rated output current of IES

-- (a) Rated output current of IES - (b) New and existing cables (mains, sub mains & etcetera) of the installation - (c) Cables to be installed in compliance with AS/NZS 3008.1.1
+- (b) New and existing cables (mains, sub mains & etcetera) of the installation - (c) Cables to be installed in compliance with AS/NZS 3008.1.1

-Labelling shall comply with the Electricity Safety Act 1998 and the Electricity Safety (Installations) Regulations, AS/NZS 3000 and AS/NZS 4777.1
+Labelling shall comply with the Electricity Safety Act 1998 and the Electricity Safety (General) Regulations, AS/NZS 3000 and AS/NZS 4777.1